42nd Annual Grammy Awards

 The 42nd Annual Grammy Awards were held on February 23, 2000, at the Staples Center in Los Angeles, California.
 They recognized accomplishments by musicians from the year 1999.
 Nominations were announced on January 4, 2000.
 Santana was the main recipient with eight Grammys, tying Michael Jackson's record for most awards won in a single night.
 Santana's album Supernatural was awarded a total of nine awards.
-American teen singers Britney Spears and Christina Aguilera were both nominated for Best New Artist, ultimately won by Aguilera.
+Former Mouseketeers and American teen singers (at the time), Britney Spears and Christina Aguilera, were both nominated for Best New Artist, ultimately won by Aguilera.